AgentNX/Diagnosify/README.md

 ## **Overview**

 Diagnosify is a web application built with Python (Flask), PostgreSQL, and Docker, aimed at helping users quickly identify potential diagnoses based on the symptoms they provide.
-The app uses a simple algorithm to match symptoms with medical conditions, providing users with a list of possible diagnoses and confidence scores.
+The app uses a simple algorithm to match symptoms with medical conditions.
 This application is intended to be lightweight, easy to use, and run in both development and production environments.

 ---